 “Screening, especially with a colonoscopy, doesn’t only detect cancer but it can also help prevent cancer by allowing us to find polyps so we can remove them before they have a chance to turn into cancer,” he says.

 Dr. Liska gives us an update on the colonoscopy age, colorectal cancer risk factors to consider and what other screening options are available.

 What exactly is a colonoscopy?
 During the procedure, healthcare providers use a flexible camera to look inside your colon and rectum.

 And for most people, the colon cancer screening age starts at 45.
 Dr. Liska says the current recommendation is mainly for average-risk individuals, meaning those who don’t have a family history of colorectal cancer or symptoms.

 With colorectal cancer, there are a number of risk factors.
 Some can be reduced while others are beyond your control.

 Dr. Liska says to watch out for rectal bleeding, changes in bowel movements (meaning going from having frequent ones to being constipated or having diarrhea), abdominal pain and weight loss.
 If you’re experiencing these symptoms, contact your healthcare provider immediately for a diagnosis.

+The most common method of screening for colorectal cancer in the U.S. is with a colonoscopy.
 If you’ve never had a colonoscopy before, don’t just assume the worst and ignore your healthcare provider’s screening recommendation.
-If you feel a little uncertain or uneasy about the process, talk to your provider.
-They can help put you at ease.
+If you feel a little uncertain or uneasy about the process or are unsure of when to get a colonoscopy, talk to your provider.
+They can help put you at ease and answer any questions you have.
 But not doing anything is never the right answer.